w3c/wai-about-wai/_about/new-work.md

 * [EPUB 3 Working Group document publication status and milestones](https://www.w3.org/publishing/groups/epub-wg/PublStatus)
 * @@ other W3C group work related to accessibility that we want to list?

-We encourage you to look around the W3C WAI website to find other information that you might be interested in reading, contributing to, and sharing with others. **To discover existing accessibility resources you didn't know about, see [[WAI Resources]](/resources/).**
+We encourage you to look around the W3C WAI website to find other information that you might be interested in reading, contributing to, and sharing with others. **To discover existing accessibility resources that you didn't know about, see [[WAI Resources]](/resources/).**

 ## Here's How to Get Involved {#participate}